-For the foregoing reasons, the Court will deny plaintiff's appeal and request for an injunction [185], and further will order that this case be terminated from the Court's active docket.
+For the foregoing reasons, the Court DENIES plaintiff's appeal and request for an injunction [185], plaintiff's motion for further proceedings [200], and plaintiff's motion to enforce [201].
+The Court further ORDERS that this case be terminated from the Court's active docket.

-A separate order consistent with this memorandum opinion shall issue this date.
+A separate Order consistent with this Memorandum Opinion shall issue this date.